-Primavera is the largest high school in Arizona serving about 20,000 students each year.
+Primavera is the largest high school in Arizona serving about 25,000 students each year.
 Even so, there are still many who are unfamiliar with online school and how it works.
-That’s why we decided to start this blog series, About Primavera, to help people become familiar with who we are and how we can help you.
+That’s why we decided to start addressing major questions to help people become familiar with who we are and how we can help you.

 Approximately 70% of Primavera’s population is alternative students.
 Primavera attracts students with diverse needs and unique backgrounds because of its personalized approach.
 Each year, almost 1,000 students earn their accredited high school diploma online.